biladina/yii3-demo/docs/guide/widget-snnipet.md

 # Widget snippet

-Allow creating widgets using a snippet (file configuration).
+Allow create widgets using a snippet (file configuration).

-The following code shows how to create a navbar for flowbite theme.
+The following code shows how to create a navbar for the flowbite theme.

 navbar-flowbite-default.php